Below is an overview of two-year global health related master programmes across University of Copenhagen.

 The MSc programme in Anthropology will provide you with a theoretical education with thematic and regional specialisation, as well as experience in research methodology.
 Examples of specialisations are health, environment, migration, development and political anthropology.

-Climate Change, Impacts, Mitigation and Adaptation (CCIMA) is a 2-year interdisciplinary MSc programme, combining natural and social science approaches to the study of climate change, its causes and effects, how we can deal with it and adapt to it.
+Climate Change is a 2-year interdisciplinary MSc programme, combining natural and social science approaches to the study of climate change, its causes and effects, how we can deal with it and adapt to it.

 There are thousands of chemicals affecting the environment in our modern society, and their use is increasing rapidly.
 As a graduate from the MSc programme in Environmental Chemistry and Health, you will have insight into the potential toxicity of these chemicals for humans and the environment.

-The MSc in Global Development at the University of Copenhagen is a two-year degree programme taught in English.
+The MSc in Global Development is a two-year degree programme taught in English.
 The first year comprises six compulsory courses followed by a field course in a low or middle-income country.
 During the second year students are free to compose their study programme as they wish, ending with a master’s thesis.

 Obesity and lifestyle related diseases pose rising global problems both in the developed and the developing world.
 The MSc in Human Nutrition will give you a thorough knowledge of, among other things, the role of food in our health, and its social and cultural significance.